 I know this is a long and bumpy read, so here’s the short version:

-In my experience developing Gauss and doing customer development, B2B is the way to go for money if you are not doing a dating service.
+In my experience developing Gauss and doing Customer Development (aka speaking to users and potential customers), B2B is the way to go for money if you are not doing a dating service.
 It’s all about relevance and context, about jobs to be done.